lacherv/beginners-guide-to-react/README.md

-# The Beginner's Guide to React [link](https://egghead.io/courses/the-beginner-s-guide-to-react)
+# The Beginner's Guide to React
-Smart way to learn React.
-It’s a component-based JavaScript library that renders smartly and can seriously simplify your work.
+ React is a component-based JavaScript library that renders smartly and can seriously simplify your work.
+ Learn is here it [here](https://egghead.io/courses/the-beginner-s-guide-to-react)